Malika7188/Malika7188/README.md

 🌍 From Kisumu, Kenya
 👩‍💻 Software Developer | Open Source Contributor | Blockchain Enthusiast
-📚 Currently learning: Rust and Web3 development
+📚 Currently learning: Machine Learning (ML) and Web3 development
 🎯 Passionate about using tech for good — especially in health, finance & women empowerment🌱

 ---